 It’s only five hours flying time to Egypt which offers great weather, excellent hotels and modest prices.
 This is the ideal time of year for sightseeing as it’s not too hot.
-Combine the Pyramids, Luxor and the Valley of the Kings on a 10-night Classic Egypt holiday or head to the beaches of Sharm el Sheikh on the Red Sea.
+Combine the Pyramids, Luxor and the Valley of the Kings on a classic Nile cruise holiday or head to the beaches of the Red Sea.
 See the latest travel advice from the Foreign Office.

 Six hours flying time gets you to Dubai which offers a heady mix of glamour, shopping and entertainment.
 There are many spectacular hotels in the city itself or you could stay in the desert at the charming Al Maha Desert Resort.

 For a taste of the “real” Arabia at a gentler pace, try Oman.
 It boasts great beach hotels such as Six Senses Zighy Bay with ancient culture, adventure tours and beautiful untouched scenery.
 Check out the latest special offers.

 The best Christmas holidays in the sun 2014